setzler/academic-kickstart/content/advice/OrganizingSeminar/index.md

 > Dear Michael,
 >
-> Wonderful -- we have your visit confirmed for Sept 25.
+> Thanks for your reply -- we have your visit confirmed for Sept 25.
 >
 > I have also cc'ed the seminar administrator, Matthew Lastname, who can help you with any issues related to the hotel booking, reimbursement, and the like.
 >